open-telemetry/oteps/0004-remove-spandata.md

 The OpenTracing specification for `tracer.startSpan()` includes an optional start timestamp and zero or more tags.
 It also calls out an optional end timestamp and bulk logging for `span.finish()`.

 ## Open questions

-Imagine a scenario where you have a sidecar that accepts serialized spans from a legacy tracing system that you want to convert to OpenTelemetry spans.
-Those legacy spans have a trace and span ID you want to reuse.
-Should `startSpan()` include an option to explicitly set the span ID?
-Would it make more sense to take a direct dependency on the SDK's span type and translate to that?

 There also seems to be some hidden dependency between SpanData and the sampler API.
 For example, given a complete SpanData object with a start and finish timestamp, I imagine there's a use case where the sampler can look at the that and decide "this took a long time" and sample it.
 Is this a real use case?
 Is there a requirement to be able to provide complete span objects to the sampler?